2/19/2025

 President and Chief Financial Officer

-Yeah.
-And Dan, I'd add to just you look at comparing the Western Hanesville to the legacy Hanesville.
+Yeah, and Dan, I'd add, too, just you look at comparing the Western Hainesville to the Legacy Hainesville.
 I mean, we are having to build all the infrastructure, the new pads.
 I mean, we're really starting from scratch there.
-And the legacy Hanesville, you've got a lot of infrastructure that we built a long time ago and we're often using pads we built a long time ago.
+And the Legacy Hainesville, you've got a lot of infrastructure that we built a long time ago, and we're often using pads we built a long time ago.
 So, you know, there's a huge difference in the upfront cost.
-These early wells are bearing all that cost, you know, in the numbers.
-And then as you come back and infill drill and continue to develop it, you know, you'll have less than less of that cost.
-You know, the future wells would be able to utilize that investment we're making today.
+These early wells are burying all that cost, you know, in the numbers.
+And then as you come back and infill drill and continue to develop it, you know, you'll have less and less of that cost.
+Future wells would be able to utilize that investment we're making today.

 speaker